grip-on-software/jenkins-config/README.md

 # Jenkins configuration

-This configuration file can be used on Ubuntu to tweak the startup parameters of Jenkins.
+This repository contains configuration for a Jenkins server as well as instructions for Jenkins build node setup.
+The configuration file can be used on Ubuntu to tweak the startup parameters of Jenkins.

 ## Installation

 See https://pkg.jenkins.io/debian-stable/ for complete instructions for installing Jenkins on Ubuntu.
 We assume you have root privileges.

 ```